 1. Initial Notice Period

-In Arizona, once a properly served eviction notice takes effect, the tenant has between 5 and 30 calendar days (depending on the grounds for eviction) to correct the issue and/or move out.
+In Arizona, once a properly served eviction notice and lease termination notice takes effect, the tenant has between 5 and 30 calendar days (depending on the grounds for eviction) to correct the issue and/or move out.

-If the eviction notice expires in Arizona and the tenant remains on the property without correcting the issue, the landlord may file an eviction lawsuit (“Forcible Entry and Detainer”) with the court the following business day.
+If the eviction notice expires in Arizona and the tenant remains on the property without correcting the issue, the landlord may file an eviction lawsuit (“Forcible Entry and Detainer”) with the court.

-In Arizona, the tenant can file their Answer with the court as long as it is submitted on or before the initial appearance.
+The tenant in Arizona can file their Answer with the court as long as it is submitted on or before the initial appearance.
 The initial appearance is typically held 2 calendar days after the Summons is served to the tenant.

 The eviction timeline could be extended if a tenant requests a postponement.
 The court can extend the court hearing for 3 calendar days in Justice Court or 10 calendar days in Superior Court.